 Cancun is a very safe city, certainly safer than many cities in the US, Canada and the UK.
-However, just like any other tourist resort throughout the World there are a few people who will try and pull a fast one.
-While much of this is driven by poor wages and low living standards for the locals, the timeshare salesman who parks his Hummer or Porsche Boxster in the hotel car park every morning can be equally adept at freeing the gullible of their hard earned cash.
+However, just like any other tourist resort throughout the World there are a few people who will try to pull a fast one.
+While much of this is driven by poor wages and low living standards for the locals, the timeshare salesman who parks his Hummer or Porsche Boxster in the hotel car park every morning can be equally skilled at freeing the gullible of their hard-earned cash.

 Here’s a few things to be wary of that I have personally experienced or am aware of:

 Every timeshare salesman will say they are not, timeshare is a dirty word within the industry and instead they sell vacation clubs, premium memberships or VIP packages.

 If you’re approached in the street, from a booth, or in a restaurant and offered a free tour, cheap hire car or a free cash bonus it is almost certainly a ploy to have you attend a sales presentation.

 The OPC’s, as they are called, are paid sometimes large sums of money for each person they get to attend a sales presentation.
 Once at the presentation you can be very quickly ‘broken down’ by high pressure, aggressive and very experienced sales persons.
 Unless you know exactly what you are getting into, be very wary.

 There are lots of ATMs in Cancun.
 There are two types, some are owned by banks and some are owned by private individuals.
 Always use the ones that are owned by banks for the lowest charges.
 It is not uncommon for the private ATMs to charge a very high transaction fee or very poor exchange rate and sometimes both.

 Just like anywhere else in the World ATM’s in Cancun are not immune to being tampered with in order to skim your card or record your PIN number via a camera.
 Although this is not uncommon it is something to check for just as you should anywhere else.

 Cancun Credit Card Scams